Gathering of the Tribes

 - It could be done by saying something similar to this, “We acknowledge and honor the “LOCAL TRIBE” that has lived upon and stewarded these lands for MANY years before colonizing entities came here to claim it and turn it into private property owned by the colonizing entities.”

-- There are many ways to call in the four directions.
+- There are many ways to call in the four directions (or 6 or 7 directions, depending on how you like to do it).
 Feel free to do it in a way that you have been taught or that you have learned about with the resources below…

 - Free masterclass webinar that demonstrates how to call in the four directions: